Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Introduction

 We identify as a key mechanism that algorithm support helped workers to parse through complementary information when deciding which families to investigate.
 Workers allocated investigations more effectively: investigations increased for harmed children, and decreased for children in better health.
 Triage improved especially for disadvantaged groups.
-While the algorithm was trained to predict levels of risk, workers may have been considering the treatment effects of an additional investigation.
-Using proprietary, anonymized text data written during team decision-making discussions, we show with a novel LLM-guided reverse-regression approach that the algorithm changed workers' discussion patterns.
+Applying cutting-edge sentence-transformer based methods to proprietary, anonymized text data written during team decision-making discussions, we show that the algorithm changed workers' discussion patterns.
 In exploring how discussions changed, we find that the tool appears to have increased the salience of information complementary to algorithm features, such as family structure and changes in circumstances in light of family history.
 Gains were concentrated among the set of more complex referrals, including those for which workers expressed uncertainty.
 This suggests that algorithm support may have reallocated worker effort away from extraneous cognitive tasks of looking for family history to instead focusing on the current allegation in light of family history.

-Attention given to complementary information improved child outcomes without changing the overall level of investigations or other services, and without increasing investigations and services for children with high algorithm risk scores.
+Child outcomes improved without changing the overall level of investigations or other services, and without increasing investigations and services for children with high algorithm risk scores.
+One explanation consistent with our findings is that while the algorithm was trained to predict \textit{levels} of risk based on history and was informative of future child harm, workers also considered the \textit{marginal benefit} (treatment effect) of an additional investigation.
+This distinction is consistent with the algorithm's emphasis on prior family history clueing workers in to consider changes in child and family circumstances, and to consider whether these changes warranted further intervention.
+More generally, humans considered a broader set of objectives and had more information at their disposal than was available to the algorithm.
+The multi-pronged evidence for workers' improved allocation of investigations reinforces a core insight: algorithms can facilitate better decision-making that goes beyond strictly following the algorithm's risk score.